Shadia Habbal: Career

-She completed a one-year ASP term at the National Center for Atmospheric Research (1977-1978) and joined the Center for Astrophysics | Harvard & Smithsonian in 1978 where she established a research group in solar-terrestrial physics, a position she kept until 2000.
+She completed a one-year ASP term at the National Center for Atmospheric Research (1977–1978) and joined the Center for Astrophysics | Harvard & Smithsonian in 1978 where she established a research group in solar-terrestrial physics, a position she kept until 2000.
 Habbal was also appointed as a professor of solar terrestrial physics at the Institute of Mathematical and Physical Sciences at the University of Wales, Aberystwyth.
-Between (1995-2000) she was a lecturer at Harvard University.
+Between (1995–2000) she was a lecturer at Harvard University.

 In 2002 she was appointed editor in the Journal of Geophysical Research, Space Physics Section.
 Prof Habbal is a member of many professional bodies including the American Astronomical Society, the International Astronomical Union, the Hawaii Institute for Astronomy as well as being a fellow of the Royal Astronomical Society.

 Research

 Prof. Habbal focus on the origin and evolution of the solar wind, solar magnetic fields and eclipse polarimetric observations.
-She led 10 solar eclipse expeditions, visiting places such as India (1995), Guadeloupe (1998), China (2008) and French Polynesia (2010).
+She led more than a dozen solar eclipse expeditions, visiting places such as India (1995), Guadeloupe (1998), China (2008), French Polynesia (2010), US (2017), Australia (2023), and US (2024) sponsored by the NSF and NASA.
 Habbal led a team of the Hawaii Institute for Astronomy that took part in the observation of solar corona during eclipse in association with NASA in 2006, 2008 and 2009, she also played a key role in establishing the NASA Parker Solar Probe, which launched in 2018 and was the first spacecraft to fly into the solar corona.
+Prof. Habbal developed innovative ways to view the eclipse, including an on-board ship stabilization system for the 2021 Antarctica eclipse (funded by NSF) and a kite-based platform first tested during the 2023 Australia eclipse (funded by NASA).
+She is leading a campaign for the US 2024 eclipse that will include observations on the ground, by kite, and by airplane with the NASA WB-57 research aircraft.